sehmaschine/django-filebrowser/README.rst

 Current development branches:

+* FileBrowser 3.13.1 (Development Version for Django = 3.0, see Branch Stable/3.13.x)
 * FileBrowser 3.12.2 (Development Version for Django = 2.2, see Branch Stable/3.12.x)
 * FileBrowser 3.11.4 (Development Version for Django = 2.1, see Branch Stable/3.11.x)
 * FileBrowser 3.9.3 (Development Version for Django = 1.11, see Branch Stable/3.9.x)

 Older versions are available at GitHub, but are not supported anymore.
-Support for 3.11.x and 3.9.x is limited to security issues and very important bugfixes.
+Support for 3.12.x, 3.11.x and 3.9.x is limited to security issues and very important bugfixes.